wmodes/driftconditions/README.md

 ## Live Demo

-Listen to DriftConditions.
+Listen to the DriftConditions live stream.
 The broadcast is assembled live, on-the-fly, and will never be heard exactly the same again.

 * https://driftconditions.org/